-Success starts with the workers on the shop floor: the machine operators, engineers, and their supervisors who rely on having the right knowledge, day in and day out.
-Digitization of tools, processes, and analytics helps remove many of the barriers presented by traditional shop floor training, while also engaging a changing workforce faced with new manufacturing technology.
+Success starts with the people on the shop floor: the machine operators, engineers, and their supervisors who rely on having the right knowledge, day in and day out.

 But in order for this to be successful, companies need to also create a culture of learning that celebrates accountability and improvement.